serverless-examples/express-to-aws-lambda/README.md

 # Express to AWS Lambda
 ## What is this?
-This repo provides examples of [AWS Lambda](https://aws.amazon.com/lambda/) apps using the [Serverless Framework](https://github.com/serverless/serverless).
-It contains basic Nodejs apps that use Express framework and the equivalent app on [AWS Lambda](https://aws.amazon.com/lambda/) using the [Serverless Framework](https://github.com/serverless/serverless).
+This repo provides examples of [AWS Lambda](https://aws.amazon.com/lambda/) apps using the [Serverless Framework](http://serverless.com/) and [Apex Framework](http://apex.run/).
+It contains basic Nodejs apps that use Express framework and the equivalent app on [AWS Lambda](https://aws.amazon.com/lambda/).

 ### In this branch
 Nothing!
 Please see the other branches.